What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Requirements-Aware Prompt Optimization

 \textbf{COPRO-R.} We first enhance COPRO with requirement-specific validators to guide its optimization, providing average accuracy of \textit{all} requirements (whether they are specified or not in the prompt) as the optimization metric.
 We expect this helps optimizers obtain more accurate feedback and generate prompts that consider different requirements thoroughly.

 \textbf{Bayesian.} We then explore optimizing \textit{what} requirements to specify in a prompt.
-This is from our observations that many requirements are actually redundant, followed by default, and do not need to be specified (Section~\ref{sec:behaviors}).
-To explore an exponential number of requirement combinations, we propose a simple Bayesian prompt optimizer: We view each requirement as a hyperparameter that takes binary values (specified vs. unspecified), and the goal is to select a subset that maximizes the model's performance on a given task.
-Formally, let \( r = (r_1, r_2, \ldots, r_n) \in \{0,1\}^n \) represent the binary configuration of \( n \) possible requirements, and let \( f(r) \) denote the model's performance under configuration \( r \).
-The optimizer aims to solve the objective: \(r^* = \arg\max_{r \in \{0,1\}^n} f(r)\).
+This is from our observations that many requirements are actually redundant, followed by default, and do not need to be specified (Section~\ref{sec:default-behaviors}).
+To explore an exponential number of requirement combinations, we propose a simple Bayesian prompt optimizer: We model each requirement as a binary hyperparameter (specified vs.\ unspecified), with a configuration \( r = (r_1, r_2, \ldots, r_n) \in \{0,1\}^n \) indicating what requirements to specify.
+Given a performance function \( f(r) \), the optimizer aims to solve the objective: \(r^* = \arg\max_{r \in \{0,1\}^n} f(r)\).

-The performance \( f(r) \) here can be defined as any aggregated metric over all requirements that developers care about -- we use average requirement accuracy for our experiment.
-Our prompt optimizer leverages a classic Bayesian optimization algorithm, Tree-structured Parzen Estimator~\cite{bergstra2011algorithms}, to efficiently find a good \( r \) in a small number of trials.
+We define \( f(r) \) as average requirement accuracy for our experiment, and leverage a classic Bayesian optimization algorithm, Tree-structured Parzen Estimator~\cite{bergstra2011algorithms}, to efficiently find a good \( r \) in a small number of trials.

 \textbf{Results.} We found that both requirement-aware optimizers can consistently improve prompt performance (Table~\ref{tab:optimizers}).
 The simple Bayesian optimizer improves prompt performance by 3.8\%, while reducing token usage by 41 - 45\%.
+Inspecting the produced prompts, we found that global, format, and developer-written requirements are more likely to be dropped (56.5\%, 77.0\%, 57.9\% respectively vs. 52.8\% avg.), which aligns well with our observations in Section~\ref{sec:default-behaviors} that these requirements are more likely to be guessed by an LLM.
-Pairing requirement-specific validators with existing optimizers, we found COPRO-R is able to further improve performance by 5.8\%.

-Inspecting prompts produced by COPRO-R (Figure~\ref{fig:optimized-prompt}), we found them tend to reorder requirements in a more logical structure, merge related requirements together, and sometimes drop requirements from the list.
+Pairing requirement-specific validators with existing optimizers, we found COPRO-R can also improve performance by 5.8\%.
+Inspecting the produced prompts (Figure~\ref{fig:optimized-prompt}), we found they reorder requirements in a more logical structure, merge related requirements together, and sometimes drop requirements from the list.
 These together produce a better way to specify a longer list of requirements.
-In contrast, the Bayesian optimizer is able to improve performance simply by deciding what \textit{subset} of requirements to specify, which is complementary to general-purpose prompt optimizers.
+In contrast, the Bayesian optimizer offers a complementary strength to improve performance by deciding what \textit{subset} of requirements to specify.

+In addition, we found our optimizers generalize well to real-world contexts: On the agentic coding task of \texttt{website-gen} (see Appendix~\ref{sec:appendix-case-study} for setup details), we found both optimizers are able to significantly improve baseline prompt shared in the Cursor community, with the Bayesian optimizer reducing token usage by 71.9\%.